 Boost your buying power

 If you contribute the same amount of money to your 401(k) regularly, you’re using an investment strategy called “dollar cost averaging.”
 This method averages out the price you pay for the investments in your account, so you’re buying more when the price is lower and less when the price is higher.
 It’s a good method for long-term investing without worrying about market fluctuations.
 But remember, investing involves market risk, including the possible loss of principal.
-You can always talk to an advisor to learn more.
+You can always talk to a financial professional to learn more.

 Understand plan fees